phamcuong2909/ESP8266_WIFI-REPEATER/README.md

 # Bitrate Limits
 By setting upstream_kbps and downstream_kbps to a value != 0 (0 is the default), you can limit the maximum bitrate of the ESP's AP.
 This value is a limit that applies to the traffic of all connected clients.
 Packets that would exeed the defined bitrate are dropped.
 The traffic shaper uses the "Token Bucket" algorithm with a bucket size of currently four times the bitrate per seconds, allowing for bursts, when there was no traffic before.

+# NTP Support
+Remote NTP time servers are supported.
+By default the NTP client is disabled - and the is no immediate need for synced time.
+Nowever, it can be enabled by setting the config parameter "ntp_server" to a hostname or IP different from "none".
+Also you can set the "ntp_timezone" to an offset from GMT.
+The system time will be synced with the NTP server every "ntp_interval" seconds.
+Here it uses NOT the full NTP calculation and clock driff compensation.
+Instead it will just set the local time to the latest received time.
+The NTP time will be used in pcap traces and it will be published via MQTT (see below).
+Also you can query the NTP time with the "time" command from the commandline.

 # MQTT Support
 Since version 1.3 the router has a build-in MQTT client (thanks to Tuan PM for his library https://github.com/tuanpmt/esp_mqtt).
 This can help to integrate the router/repeater into the IoT.
 A home automation system can e.g. make decisions based on infos about the currently associated stations, it can switch on and of the repeaters (e.g. based on a time schedule), or it can simply be used to monitor the load.
 The router can be connected either to a local MQTT broker or to a publically available broker in the cloud.
 However, currently it does not support TLS encryption.

 By default the MQTT client is disabled.
-It can be enabled by setting the config parameter "mqtt_host" to a hostname different from "none".
+It can be enabled by setting the config parameter "mqtt_host" to a hostname or IP different from "none".
 To configure MQTT you can set the following parameters:
 - set mqtt_host _IP_or_hostname_: IP or hostname of the MQTT broker ("none" disables the MQTT client)
 - set mqtt_user _username_: Username for authentication ("none" if no authentication is required at the broker)
 - set mqtt_user _password_: Password for authentication